 Some children don’t ask or will reject a parent’s attempts to talk about these issues due to embarrassment or anxiety.
 Let your child know that feelings of embarrassment are natural and okay; that as a parent you do need to make sure they understand certain things; make information available that they can read/watch at their own pace; find other ways to convey information for example – ask an older sibling to assist if that is appropriate; give your child a notebook that he/she can write questions in and leave for you to write your reply.

 If children ask at inappropriate times, or if you don’t know the answer, tell them you will get back to them on it – and always do so!
-Look up information in a book together, or watch a dvd.
+Look up information together.

 Take the lead